Boutique appeal in the heart of Chinatown: A review of Hotel 50 Bowery, New York City

-A black circular ottoman flanks a large column and acts as the centrepiece of the lobby.
-Brick and exposed concrete give an industrial appearance, while dark wood and a burgundy sofa inject a dose of cosiness.
+A black circular ottoman flanks a large column and acts as the centerpiece of the lobby.
+Brick and exposed concrete give an industrial appearance, while dark wood and a burgundy sofa inject a dose of coziness.

 The friendly front desk associate thanked me for my loyalty and, to my delight, upgraded me to a Bowery Suite, the largest in the hotel.
 Unfortunately, the room wasn’t quite ready but I stashed my bag before going upstairs to explore the rest of the hotel.

 Know that this hotel charges a $12 (plus tax) destination fee per night, which includes tea and coffee in the second-floor living space and access to the basement-level gym.
 While not outrageous, these sort of resort-fees-by-another-name still feel like nickel and diming for amenities that are typically included at other hotels.